10 Ways to Use Bybi’s Classic Babe Balm

 Housed in a tube made of sugarcane, both the tube itself and its cap are 100 per cent recyclable in domestic recycling.

 Since this is a multipurpose balm there’s a lot of great ways to use it across the whole body.
-Here’s some of my favourites:
+Here are some of my favourites:

 - Around the lips, nose and eyes as a barrier before using retinoid or strong retinols/acids etc